 Click Save at the bottom of the page to submit the map.

 Note: Because we will be using this process for many of our assignments in this course, assignments are not automatically made public to the class.
-I will have to edit the status of your submission after you post it so that the image becomes public, and we can discuss the maps.
+The instructor has to edit the status of your submission (after you post it) so that the image becomes public, and we can discuss the maps.
 After you save the submission, you will see your uploaded image surrounded by a pink box.
 This means that the page is not public, and only the person that submitted it and the instructor can see it.

 On this (currently pink) submitted page, you will also see space for comments.
 In this space is where you write or paste your critical review of the map.
 In addition to citing and linking to where you acquired your map, please discuss:

 - Why you chose the map to present to the rest of the class.
 For example, you admire the symbolization and typography (discuss why or what you like), or the subject is something you work with or are interested in, or maybe it is a map you made in the past, or possibly it is representative of maps you hope to make.

 - The purpose of the map, and what the map visually communicates.

 - What could be improved about the map.
 Something can always be improved.
 (Refer to list of considerations in above bullet as items to address for your critique.)

 - Click Save to submit your review.

-Note: Due to the way the Map Gallery is used in the rest of the course, maps that are submitted to the Map Gallery are not published automatically.
-So after you submit your review, you should see it in your Assignments, but not yet in the Map Gallery.
-The instructor will manually publish your assignment within a couple hours, or the next day if submitted in the evening or over night.
+Remember: Due to the way the Map Gallery is used in the rest of the course, maps that are submitted are not published automatically.
+After you submit your review, you should see it in your Assignments, but not yet in the Map Gallery.
+The instructor will manually publish the assignments before they can be read and reviewed by others.